-However, when you migrate hosting to cloud-like Google Cloud or AWS, then there are few things that you got to take care of yourself.
+However, when you migrate hosting to cloud-like Google Cloud or AWS, then there are a few things that you got to take care of yourself.

 Backup is one of them!

 Lately, I moved Geekflare to Google Cloud Platform and was looking for a one-click backup option, but unfortunately, it doesn’t exist.

-After some research, I learned backup procedure is slightly different, and I loved it.
-The good thing is, you have full control over your backup.
+After some research, I learned the backup procedure is slightly different, and I loved it.
+The good thing is, that you have full control over your backup.

-There are multiple levels (application, configuration, logs, etc.) of backup, and the following I will talk about taking complete VM backup manually and automatically.
+There are multiple levels (application, configuration, logs, etc.) of backup, and in the following, I will talk about taking complete VM backup manually and automatically.

 The term used to take a backup of Google Cloud is called “snapshot.”

 Some of the advantages of a snapshot.

 - You can take a snapshot while a disk is attached to the instance – no downtime during backup

-- It’s differential instead of creating full disk backup every time – it reduces the backup storage cost and fast operation
+- It’s differential instead of creating a full disk backup every time – it reduces the backup storage cost and fast operation

 - Log in to Google Cloud and go to Disks under Compute Engine